 From Brooklyn to New Jersey

-I first lived in Brooklyn, in the part “Bedford Stuyvesant”, but I don’t want to recommend that.
-The crime rate is very high in this district and that's why I had moved to Jersey City, New Jersey after only two weeks.
-There I lived in a shared flat with four other people for 'only' $1075 a month.
-New Jersey is a great alternative to living in New York because the living situation is better and the rents, as well as the groceries are cheaper.
+At first, I lived in Brooklyn, by the Bedford Stuyvesant; but I personally wouldn't recommend that.
+The crime rate was pretty high in the district and that's why I decided to move to New Jersey city, only after two weeks.
+In New Jersey, I shared a flat with four other people for 'only' $1075 a month.
+New Jersey is a great alternative to living in New York because the living situation is better, as well as the rental and grocery expenses.

-The beautiful beaches of NYC
+The Beautiful Beaches of NYC

-I spent most of my free time at the beautiful beaches of NYC.
-I had never related beaches with New York before I actually came there, but they are the best about it.
+I spent most of my free time on the beautiful beaches of NYC.
+I had never thought of beaches and New York before I actually experienced it myself, but in my opinion, it was one of the best things about it.
 Only half an hour away from Manhattan is the beautiful Long Beach in Long Island, but also the Jacob Riis Beach in Brooklyn is a nice refreshment during the hot summer months when the temperature is often more than 30 degrees Celcius.